City and Borough of Sitka

 - Piped Water, Piped Sewer, Electric, Refuse Collection (Provided by Private Contractor), Landfill, Police, Fire/Rescue/Ambulance, Jail (State Contract), Harbor/Dock, Marine Service Center, Airport (State Contract), Schools, Roads, Library, Centennial Building, Recreation, Planning, Senior Center, Child Care Program, Economic Development, Sawmill Cove Industrial Complex, Convention & Visitors Bureau

-- The state-owned Rocky Gutierrez Airport on Japonski Island has a 6,500' long by 150' wide paved and lighted runway.
-In addition to daily jet service, several scheduled air taxis, air charters, and helicopters are available.
-The city and borough operates five small boat harbors with 1,350 stalls and a seaplane base on Sitka Sound at Baranof Warm Spring Bay.
-There is a breakwater at Thompson Harbor but no deep draft dock.
+- The state-owned Rocky Gutierrez Airport on Japonski Island has a paved and lighted runway.
+In addition to daily jet service, several scheduled air taxis and air charters are available.
+The City and Borough of Sitka operates five small boat harbors with 1,350 stalls and a seaplane base on Sitka Sound.
+There is a breakwater at Thompson Harbor.
 A boat launch, haul-out, boat repairs, and other services exist.
 Cruise ships anchor in the harbor and lighter visitors to shore.
-The Alaska Marine Highway System (state ferry) has a docking facility.
-The ferry serves Sitka several times a week with a six hour run to Juneau.
-Freight arrives by barge and cargo plane.
+The Old Sitka Dock, privately owned, is the only deep water moorage facility in Sitka capable of accommodating large vessels.
+The Alaska Marine Highway System (state ferry) has a docking facility approximately 6 miles north of town.
+The ferry serves Sitka several times a week, with a twelve-hour run to Juneau.
+Freight arrives by barge and cargo plane

 - State Ferry